UMBC Using New Technology In Effort To Detect COVID-19 In High Occupancy Areas

 They also anticipate the BioFlash playing a big role as they welcome more students back in the fall.

 The BioFlash machine isn’t costing the University anything, but the actual test is a different story.
-Each time they run the machine, it cost $100 for the biosensor.MORE NEWS: Poll: 46% Of COVID Long-Haulers Had Improved Symptoms After Getting Vaccine
+Each time they run the machine, it cost $100 for the biosensor.MORE NEWS: Maryland Weather: Freeze Warnings, Frost Advisories Issued For Friday Morning

 For the latest information on coronavirus go to the Maryland Health Department’s website or call 211.
 You can find all of WJZ’s coverage on coronavirus in Maryland here.